-(The default IP address of the board is: 192.168.2.99)
+(The default static IP address of the board is : 192.168.2.99)

-- 3. Log on to the board through a terminal, and check the system is running, i.e. that the Linux shell is accessible.
-See below for details on logging on with a terminal. - 4.
+- 3. Check the instructions for Opening a USB Serial Terminal and log in to the board.
+Check the system is running, i.e. that the Linux shell is accessible in the terminal. - 4.
 If you can't ping the board, or the host PC, check your network settings. - You must ensure your PC/laptop and board have IP addresses in the same range.
 If your network cables are connected directly to your PC/laptop and board, you may need to set a static IP address for your PC/laptop manually.
-See Assign your computer a static IP address. - If you have a proxy setup, you may need to add a rule to bypass the board hostname/ip address. - If you are using a docking station, when your laptop is docked, the Ethernet port on the PC may be disabled.
+See Assign a static IP address. - If you have a proxy setup, you may need to add a rule to bypass the board hostname/ip address. - If you are using a docking station, when your laptop is docked, the Ethernet port on the PC may be disabled.